Best Drink for Sauna: What To Drink Before, During & After

 ๐Ÿ”น It usually has less sodium, so heavy sweaters might need extra sodium replacement.

-best drink before during and after sauna
+Best drink for sauna before, during and after sauna

 Bring your bottle into the sauna to stay hydrated while you sweat